 Protect your assets and avoid probate with these three reasons

 When you pass away, your family may need to visit a probate court in order to claim their inheritance.
 This can happen if you own property.
 For example, a house, car, bank account, investment account, or other asset that is only in your name.
 Although having a will is a good basic form of planning, a will does not avoid probate.
 Instead, a will simply lets you inform the probate court of your wishes.
 Your family still has to go through the probate process to make those wishes legal.
-Now that you have an idea of why probate might be necessary, here are 3 key reasons why you want to avoid probate if at all possible.
+Now that you have an idea of why probate might be necessary, our experienced probate lawyer shares 3 key reasons why you want to avoid probate if at all possible.

 1. It’s All Public Record

 Almost everything that goes through the courts, including probate, becomes a matter of public record.
 This means when your estate goes through probate, all associated family and financial information becomes accessible to anyone who wants to see it.
 This doesn’t necessarily mean account numbers and social security numbers.
 The courts have at least taken some steps to reduce the risk of identity theft.
 What it does mean is that the value of your assets, creditor claims, the identities of your beneficiaries, and even any family disagreements that affect the distribution of your estate will be available.
 This public information is often only a click away because many courts have moved to online systems.
 Most people prefer to keep this type of information private.
 The best way to ensure discreteness is to keep your estate out of probate.

 Thanks to court costs, attorney fees, executor fees, and other related expenses, the price tag for probate can easily reach into the thousands of dollars, even for small or “simple” estates.
 These costs can easily skyrocket into the tens of thousands or more if family disputes or creditor claims arise during the process.
 This money from your estate should be going to your beneficiaries, but if it goes through probate, a significant portion could go to the courts, creditors, and legal fees, instead.